gotev/android-base-library/README.md

 # Android Base Library
-Starting empty project to create an android library, which is ready to be published on bintray and maven central
+Starting empty project to create an android library, which is ready to be published on bintray and maven central.

 Just fork this project, then clone it on your computer and open it in Android Studio!